Interstate 66: Timeline

-Construction on widening eastbound I-66 as part of the "Transform 66 Inside the Beltway" improvement project began in June 2018 and is expected to be completed in 2020.
-The project will add a travel lane on eastbound I-66 between the Dulles Access Road and Fairfax Drive (exit 71) in Ballston, will provide a new ramp-to-ramp direct access connection from eastbound I-66 to the West Falls Church station at the SR 7 interchange and will provide a new bridge for the W&OD Trail over US 29.
+Construction on widening eastbound I-66 as part of the "Transform 66 Inside the Beltway" improvement project began in June 2018 and was completed in 2020.
+The project added a travel lane on eastbound I-66 between the Dulles Access Road and Fairfax Drive (exit 71) in Ballston, and provided a new ramp-to-ramp direct access connection from eastbound I-66 to the West Falls Church station at the SR 7 interchange and provided a new bridge for the W&OD Trail over US 29.

 VDOT completed in August 2018 a diverging diamond interchange in Haymarket at the interchange of I-66 with US 15.

-District of Columbia
+Washington, D.C.

 In Washington D.C., I-66 was planned to extend east of its current terminus along the North Leg of the Inner Loop freeway.
 I-66 would have also met the eastern terminus of the planned I-266 at US 29, and the western terminus of I-695 (South Leg Freeway) at US 50; I-266 would have been a parallel route to I-66, providing more direct access to the North Leg from points west, while I-695 would have been an inner-city connector between I-66 and I-95.

-The final plans for the North Leg Freeway, as published in 1971, outlined a 1.5 mi six-lane tunnel beneath K Street, between I-266/US 29 and New York Avenue, where the North Leg would emerge from the tunnel and join with the Center Leg Freeway (formerly I-95, now I-395); the two routes would run concurrently for 0.75 mi before reaching the Union Station interchange, where I-66 was planned to terminate.
+The final plans for the North Leg Freeway, published in 1971, outlined a 1.5 mi six-lane tunnel beneath K Street, between I-266/US 29 and New York Avenue, where the North Leg would emerge from the tunnel and join with the Center Leg Freeway (formerly I-95, now I-395); the two routes would run concurrently for 0.75 mi before reaching the Washington Union Station interchange, where I-66 was planned to terminate.
 Despite the plan to route the North Leg in a tunnel beneath K Street, the intense opposition to previous, scrapped alignments for the D.C. freeway network, which included previous alignments for the North Leg Freeway, led to the mass cancelation of all unbuilt D.C. freeways in 1977, resulting in the truncation of I-66 at US 29.

+66 Parallel Trail

+In 2023, as part of the Transform 66 – Outside the Beltway Project, a multi-use trail was built along the right-of-way from Gallows Road, located just outside the Beltway in Dunn Loring to a point just west of Rt.
+28 in Centreville.
+The trail is actually four separate trails connected by a combination of on-road bike facilities and sidewalks.
+There are plans to extend the trail further west to Sudley Road in Prince William County.